Daohub-io/cap9/docs/Whitepaper.md

 ### Relayers

-In order for new services and business relationships to emerge, there must be public locations where users and organizations may dispatch procedures that are subsequently aggregated and dispatched based on external event hooks.
+In order for organizations to interact and respond with the real world, there must be public locations where users and organizations may dispatch procedures that are subsequently aggregated and dispatched based on external event hooks.
 Building and operating such an event-hook system is costly and a traditional procedure call does not provide incentives for someone to take that expense. _Incentivized Procedures_ solve this issue by requiring the kernel to pay back for the procedure cost with an additional fee.

 This allows anyone to act as a service provider for organizations, maintain an event-hook system (public or private) and charge transaction fees on all procedure calls.
 We refer to entities that host and maintain an event-hook system as _Relayers_.

 A centralized system must build and operate proprietary infrastructure to facilitate and execute financial transactions.
 Relayers merely facilitate signaling between organizations by hosting and propagating events that consist of generic messages.
 Relayers do not execute procedures on behalf of organizations as this would require them to trust the Relayer.
 Instead, organization members execute their own procedures.

 *Figure 3.
-Relayers host and maintain an off-chain order book in exchange for transaction fees.
+Relayers host and maintain an off-chain event hook system in exchange for transaction fees.
 This diagram illustrates the general sequence of steps used by Users and Relayers to negotiate transaction fees in a trustless way.*

 ### Filesystem